-When it comes to the art capitals of Europe, Athens is often overshadowed by its neighbors like Paris and Florence, but the ancient city is not one you want to miss in 2020.
+When it comes to the art capitals of Europe, Athens is often overshadowed by its neighbors like Paris and Florence, but the ancient city is not one you want to miss.
 Paintings, sculptures and performances happen everywhere, in a visual extravaganza that stretches from the Acropolis to the city’s tavernas.
 Then, of course, you have galleries like the Renzo Piano-designed Stavros Niarchos Foundation Cultural Center and the recently revamped National Museum of Contemporary Art, open after a 12-year hiatus.

 There are few hotels in the world that have the privilege to be in front of important monuments.
 There are even fewer that offer their guests the opportunity to admire from the hotel, simultaneously, a number of Masterpieces.